gatsbyjs/gatsby/docs/docs/sourcing-from-wordpress.md

 }
 ```

-**Note**: if you're config varies from what it shown above, like if you are hosting on WordPress.com, refer to the [plugin docs](/packages/gatsby-source-wordpress/?=wordpre#how-to-use) for more information on how to setup different option fields need to pull in your data.
+**Note**: If your config varies from what it shown above, for instance, if you are hosting your WordPress instance on WordPress.com, please refer to the [plugin docs](/packages/gatsby-source-wordpress/?=wordpre#how-to-use) for more information on how to setup other options required for your use case.

 ## Using WordPress data